zuestmedia/zmt-corporate/readme.txt

 == Frequently Asked Questions ==

-= Is ZM Corporate Free? =
+= Is ZMT Corporate Free? =

-Yes, the ZM Corporate theme is free of charge forever, and always will be.
+Yes, the ZMT Corporate theme is free of charge forever, and always will be.

 = Is there an extension? =